Nelemnoye

 Nelemnoye (Нелемное; Нелемнэй, Nelemney) is a rural locality (a selo), the only inhabited locality, and the administrative center of Nelemninsky National Rural Okrug of Verkhnekolymsky District in the Sakha Republic, Russia, located 46 km from Zyryanka, the administrative center of the district.
 Its population as of the 2010 Census was 262, of whom 145 were male and 117 female, down from 282 recorded during the 2002 Census.

 Etymology

 The name of the locality derives from nelma, a kind of fish that the rivers around the locality are rich of.

 Kolyma Yukaghirs

 Nelemnoye is known for having a significant population of Kolyma Yukaghirs (at the time when the total population of the locality was 296, 168 of them were Yukaghirs).
-It's the only place to have a Kolyma Yukaghir cultural center and a school where the Southern Yukaghir language is being taught.
+It is the only place to have a Kolyma Yukaghir cultural center and a school where the Southern Yukaghir language is being taught.

 The music video for the song "Ulegen Nume" by the Yukaghir singer Irina Duskulova was shot in Nelemnoye.